flype/oura-ring-api-etl/README.md

 ### Set up the data warehouse

 The included file `setup_tables.sql` contains SQL commands for creating database tables that can store Oura data.
-Note that it uses some features specific to PostgreSQL.
+Note that it uses some features specific to Google BigQuery.

 ### Create a launch script